onqtam/headjack/docs/why/14_ECONOMICS.md

 Eudaemonic economy

 Conscious economics

+> "We're facing a danger that economics is rigorous deduction based upon faulty assumptions.
+Science after science gets that way from time to time.
+When it does, we're in real trouble." - [W. Brian Arthur](https://www.azquotes.com/quote/1370542)

+> "Economists got away from really questioning how the world works, how decisions actually got made.
+If something doesn't conform to neoclassical models ... people are somehow not behaving themselves properly." - [W. Brian Arthur](https://www.azquotes.com/quote/1370204)

 > "Economics can be seen as the interface layer between our values and the way we build the world." - [Daniel Schmachtenberger](https://thecitesite.com/authors/daniel-schmachtenberger/#:~:text=Economics%20can%20be%20seen%20as%20the%20interface%20layer%20between%20our%20values%20and%20the%20way%20we%20build%20the%20world.)